-The GSO will perform the passionate Lalo Cello Concerto at its Spring Concert on Sunday 29th March.
-We are delighted to be joined by Yoanna Prodanova as soloist.
+The GSO were scheduled to perform the passionate Lalo Cello Concerto at its Spring Concert on Sunday 29th March with Yoanna Prodanova as our soloist.
+Sadly this was cancelled due to the Coronavirus situation.
 An award-winning graduate of the Guildhall and Royal Academy of Music, Yoanna’s professional career has seen her perform across the UK, Europe and Canada.
 She is also the cellist of the Barbican String Quartet and a veteran of prestigious concert venues such as the Wigmore Hall.
 Last year she released a successful recording of Brahms’ Chamber Music as part of a trio.
 Her appearance with the GSO is a double debut – both with the orchestra and playing the Lalo Concerto.
-We recently spoke to Yoanna about the forthcoming concert.
-This is what she told us.
+We recently spoke to Yoanna and this is what she told us.

 Firstly, let me start by telling you about Lalo.

-This will be my first time performing the Lalo cello concerto.
+This would have been my first time performing the Lalo cello concerto.
 It’s always special to play a piece for the first time, especially one that isn’t so often heard.
 I think it gives you more space to really discover it by yourself entirely without prejudice.
 What strikes me the most in this piece is its incredible vocal quality.
 Every single theme can be sung or recited, and I almost feel more like a singer rather than a cellist.
 It’s a wonderfully dramatic work, and the way it is orchestrated really makes it seem like the cello is telling a story, sometimes emphatic and prophetic, sometimes tender and melancholic, sometimes filled with joy and carefree.
-It’s a wonderfully exciting piece, and I am very much looking forward to sharing it with you!
+It’s a wonderfully exciting piece, and I was so much looking forward to sharing it with you!

 So how did I start to play the cello?